 Our History programme takes students on a journey across the world of the 19th and 20th centuries.
-We begin in the Americas by exploring the Cuban independence and revolutionary movements before crossing the Atlantic to examine the extremes of Weimar and Nazi Germany, the brutality of the war in Kosovo and uniqueness of the Russian Revolution and Stalinism.
-Having made our way from the Americas across Europe we emerge in East Asia where we shall study Japan's Meiji Restoration and the collapse of the Qing dynasty and the Chinese revolution.
+We begin in the Americas by exploring the Cuban independence and revolutionary movements before crossing the Atlantic to examine the rise of Fascism in Italy and the extremes of Weimar and Nazi Germany,.
+Having made our way from the Americas across Europe we emerge in East Asia where we shall study Japan's Meiji Restoration, the shifting fortunes of Korea, the collapse of the Qing dynasty and the Chinese revolution.
 Having visited the two cultural superpowers of the region we journey to South East Asia to learn about the Vietnamese independence movement inclusive of the wars with France and the US.
-Finally, our journey loops back around the globe settling in Africa, where we'll explore the horrors of the Rwandan genocide.
+Finally, our journey loops back around the globe settling in Africa, where students select topics.